Members of the Order

 Richard Proctor, OA

-Richard has served as the Rector of Christ the King Episcopal Church in Santa Rosa Beach, FL since the Summer of 2015.
-He is married to the Rev’d Emily Rose Proctor, who serves as the Director of Outreach of Caring & Sharing of South Walton.
+Brother Richard was installed as the Rector of the Episcopal Church of the Advent in Spartanburg, SC on May 21, 2026.
+Prior to that, he served as the Rector of Christ the King Episcopal Church in Santa Rosa Beach, FL and the Associate Rector at St. Mark’s, Jacksonville, and St. John’s Western Run Parish outside of Baltimore, MD.
+He is married to the Rev’d Emily Rose Proctor, who is a minister in the Presbyterian Church (USA).
 They have two children – Julian Thomas and Madeleine Rose.

-Richard was born and raised in Tallahassee, FL and received his early childhood and young adult faith formation as a member of St. John’s Episcopal Church.
-He received his formal education at the University of the South (Sewanee), Florida State University, Columbia Theological Seminary, and the General Theological Seminary.
-He made his life profession with the Order of the Ascension in 2023 and is currently pursuing a DMin in Anglican Ascetical Theology at Nashotah House Theological Seminary.
+Richard was born and raised in Tallahassee, FL and received his formal education at the University of the South (Sewanee), Florida State University, Columbia Theological Seminary (MDiv), and the General Theological Seminary (STM).
+He is currently in the Doctor of Ministry (DMin) program at Nashotah House Theological Seminary.

 Prior to becoming an Episcopal priest, Richard was a professional musician (drummer and songwriter), touring the United States and Europe with the band Tishamingo.
-He still plays drums with various local bands and musicians, and loves collecting records.
+He loves collecting records, inshore and freshwater fishing, and Florida State football.
+Richard’s Substack blog is Rhythm & Grace/@frproconthedrums.

 .